BVI-VFI: A Video Quality Database for Video Frame Interpolation: Subjective Experiments

 \subsection{Experimental Setup}

 The psychophysical experiment was conducted in a darkened laboratory-based environment set up according to \cite{itu2002500}.
-The sequences were displayed on a BENQ XL2720Z high frame rate monitor with a screen size of 598$\times$336mm.
-The spatial and temporal resolutions of the display were set to 1920$\times$1080 and 120fps.
-Note that all sequences were played back at their native spatial and temporal resolutions.
-The viewing distance was set to 1008mm, which is three times the picture height for HD and cropped UHD-1 sequences and six times the picture height for 540p sequences.
+The sequences were displayed on a BENQ XL2720Z HFR monitor with a screen size of 598$\times$336mm.
+The spatial and temporal resolutions of the display were set to 1920$\times$1080 and 120fps. {The peak luminance level of the display is 200lux, and there was no default motion blur/deblur settings enabled.} Note that all sequences were played back at their native spatial and temporal resolutions.
+The viewing distance was set to 1008mm, which is three times the picture height for HD and cropped UHD-1 sequences and six times the picture height for 540p sequences{, resulting in an effective resolution of 56 pixels per degree}.
 These are all compliant with ITU-R BT.500-14~\cite{itu2002500}.
 The monitor was connected to a Windows PC, with Matlab Psychtoolbox 3.0 software~\cite{pychotoolbox} used to control the experiment and collect user input from a wireless mouse.